The 16th IASTED International Conference on

 Objectives

 The Software Enterprise's main objective is to accelerate the transition from concept to practice through a highly iterative, blended pedagogy.
-By completing this tutorial, participants will:
+By completing this tutorial, participants will:1. understand how to lead a project-centric class according the to Enterprise pedagogy;

 2. familiarize themselves with the open curricular and supporting resources to help them in the classroom including downloadable modules and software tool support;